Tanchuling College cultivates academic excellence and lifelong learning through quality education

 - Healthcare Law and Ethics: Understanding healthcare laws and ethical principles is crucial for healthcare managers to make decisions that are both legal and morally sound.

-- Internships and Practicum: Many BSc in Hospital Management programs incorporate internships or practical experiences within healthcare organizations.
+- Internships and Practicum: Many BSc in Hospitality Management programs incorporate internships or practical experiences within healthcare organizations.
 These hands-on experiences allow students to apply their knowledge in real-world healthcare settings.

-- Duration: BSc in Hospital Management programs typically take around three to four years to complete, similar to other undergraduate bachelor’s degree programs.
+- Duration: BSc in Hospitality Management programs typically take around three to four years to complete, similar to other undergraduate bachelor’s degree programs.

-- Career Opportunities: Graduates of BSc in Hospital Management programs are prepared for a variety of roles within healthcare organizations, including hospital administrators, healthcare managers, department heads, healthcare consultants, and healthcare project managers.
+- Career Opportunities: Graduates of BSc in Hospitality Management programs are prepared for a variety of roles within healthcare organizations, including hospital administrators, healthcare managers, department heads, healthcare consultants, and healthcare project managers.

 Bachelor of Science in Midwifery